 The ‘butterfly selection’ included: Basil, Bird’s-foot Trefoil, Cambridge Milk Parsley, Coltsfoot, Fleabane, Lady’s Bedstraw, Lesser Knapweed, Marjoram, Oxeye Daisy, Small Teasel, Sorrel, Vervain and Wild Clary.

-The ensuing heatwave in July was a challenge for the young plants though we watered them using pond water, which began to get low itself.
+The ensuing heatwave in July was a challenge for the young plants.
 Fortunately, rain followed in August and the plants put on good growth and began to flower.
 It was very pleasing in mid August to see several Common Blue, Brown Argus and Small Skipper butterflies on the small patch of flowering Bird’s-foot Trefoil, as well as Red-tailed Bumblebees.

 Brown Argus male (left) and Common Blue male (right) on the bee bank